 |Adjustment of Status Legal Fee (child)||$1,000|

-* Faculty members should also budget for other costs including medical exams, photos, mailing and translation of personal documents.
+* Faculty members should also budget for other costs including photos, mailing, translation of personal documents, and medical exams (not covered by insurance and can cost several hundred dollars each).
 These costs will vary depending on the provider chosen by the faculty member.

 Please note that these costs are listed for general information purposes and for the typical route to Permanent Residency for Boise State University tenure-track faculty members (Special Handling Labor Certification).
 Permanent residency for other positions and through processes such as “Outstanding Professors and Researchers” may incur higher additional costs.
 More detailed information will be provided once the permanent residency process is initiated.
 Costs may vary depending on a faculty member’s circumstances, including the timing of eligibility to file for adjustment of status.

 Individuals receiving this benefit may be required to repay a portion of the benefit depending on their length of employment:

 - If the employee voluntarily resigns within one year of the date of the first payment to the outside attorney, he or she will be required to pay back 100% of the benefit received except costs and fees which are paid toward a Labor Certification filing.
 If no Labor Certification is filed, they will be required to pay back 100% of the total benefit.

 - If the employee voluntarily resigns more than one year and less than two years from the date of the first payment to the outside attorney he or she will be required to pay back 75% of the benefit they received except costs and fees which are paid toward a Labor Certification filing.
 If no Labor Certification is filed, they will be required to pay back 75% of the total benefit.